In this article we’ll take a closer look at how to reduce blood sugar level immediately, and what foods help lower blood sugar over time.

 Lowering blood sugar immediately vs. over time

-What we should do in the moment when blood sugars are elevated is different than discussing what foods help lower blood sugar over time.
-This discussion is often more relevant to people on insulin (type 1 diabetes and insulin-dependent type 2 diabetes), but can apply to all forms of diabetes.
+What you should do with elevated blood sugars in the moment is different than discussing what foods help lower blood sugar over time.
+This discussion is often more relevant to people on insulin (type 1 diabetes and insulin-dependent type 2 diabetes) but can apply to all forms of diabetes.

 What to eat when your blood sugar is high

-Usually, you can still eat all the regular fat, fiber, and protein-rich foods you’d typically eat when your blood sugar is elevated.
-There is no need to restrict food or eliminate carbohydrates in these moments, but it does warrant being more aware of the foods you’re eating and really ensuring we’re filling your plate with complex carbohydrates and nutrient-rich protein sources.
+When your blood sugar is high, you can usually still eat all the regular fat, fiber, and protein-rich foods you’d typically eat.
+There is no need to restrict food or eliminate carbohydrates in these moments.

-How to reduce blood sugar levels over time
+How to lower blood sugar levels over time

-Long term strategies for reducing blood sugars in people with pre-diabetes or type 2 diabetes include a variety of different things.
+There are a variety of long-term strategies for reducing blood sugars in people with pre-diabetes or type 2 diabetes.
 Some are food-related and some involve other lifestyle factors.

 How to lower blood sugar (non-food related ways)